WPSemantix/timbr_python_http/README.md

 ![Timbr logo description](Timbr_logo.png)

 # timbr REST API connector sample file
-This project is a sample connecting to timbr using REST API.
+This project is a sample connecting to timbr using REST API from Python.

 ## Dependencies
 - Python 3.7.13+ or 3.8.x or 3.9.x